cybozu-go/neco/docs/neco.md

 Set GitHub personal access token for using GitHub API with authenticated user.
 It will be used by `neco-updater` and `neco-worker`.

+### `serf-tags-proxy`

+Specify HTTP proxy server to access Internet for worker nodes.
+It will be used by `setup-serf-tags.service` on the boot server for set as a serf tag.

 Use case
 --------